brightcove/PHP-API-Wrapper/README.md

 This library requires PHP 5.5 or newer with a CURL extension.

     # apt-get install php5 php5-curl curl

     PHP-API-Wrapper$ curl -sS https://getcomposer.org/installer | php

     PHP-API-Wrapper$ php composer.phar install

 ## Testing notes

-The test has a lot of command line options.
-It is advised that you create a shell script to run the test.
+Running the tests requires a `config.json` file.
+There's a sample file included in the repository.

+A reverse SSH tunnel is needed for the DI API test.
+When you set it up, make sure that the port is open on the remote server too.

 Example script: